s-avni/s-avni.github.io/_posts/2018-12-03-oxford-scholarships.md

 ---
-title: 'How to Secure a Scholarship for Your MSc at Oxford'
+title: 'How to Secure a Scholarship for Your Oxford MSc'
 layout: post
 categories:
   - Oxford